Videos and audio recordings of Ayman al-Zawahiri: August 15, 2010

-In a 20-minute Arabic audio message posted on an Islamist website on Sunday, al-Zawahiri also offered condolences to the families of Turkish activists killed by Israel during a raid on a Gaza bound aid flotilla.
-He called on Turks to pressure their government to end relations with the Jewish state.
+In a 20-minute Arabic audio message posted on an Islamist website, al-Zawahiri also offered condolences to the families of Turkish activists killed by Israel during a raid on a Gaza bound aid flotilla.
+He called on Turks to pressure their government to end relations with Israel.
 He accused Turkey of killing Muslims in Afghanistan.

 September 15, 2010

-In his new audio tape he made a thinly veiled call on Pakistanis to rise up against their government over what he said was the "failure" of authorities there to provide relief to flood victims.
-Ayman al-Zawahiri also accused the Islamabad government of corruption.
+In an audio tape released on September 15, 2010, al-Zawahiri made a thinly veiled call on Pakistanis to rise up against their government over what he said was the "failure" of authorities there to provide relief to flood victims.
+Al-Zawahiri also accused the Islamabad government of corruption.
 Al-Zawahiri directed his harshest criticism at Pakistan's president, Asif Ali Zardari, describing him as a "thief" too preoccupied with mending his ties with the West to care about flood victims at home.

 November 4, 2010

-In an audio tape called on Muslims on Thursday to avenge the sentencing of Aafia Siddiqui, a Pakistani scientist jailed for 86 years by a U.S. court, the SITE monitoring service said.
-Made the appeal in an audio message called "Who Will Avenge the Scientist Aafia Siddiqui," which was released on jihadist forums, the SITE Intelligence Group said.
+In an audio tape, al-Zawahiri called on Muslims to avenge the sentencing of Aafia Siddiqui, a Pakistani scientist jailed for 86 years by a U.S. court, the SITE monitoring service said.
+The audio message was called "Who Will Avenge the Scientist Aafia Siddiqui," which was released on jihadist forums, the SITE Intelligence Group said.
 He promised "to attack … (Americans) as long as they attack" Muslims and said "the ummah (Islamic nation) will not stop pursuing you."
 And al-Zawahiri told Pakistanis their "government humiliated them by letting the Americans and Crusaders occupy the country."
 He called for them to "take the only available path, that of jihad... which will liberate Aafia Siddiqui."

 February 4, 2011

-An audio message from Osama bin Laden's terrorist deputy was released on the internet, the first message from al Qaeda since the unrest in Egypt began.
-The 34-minute message from Ayman al-Zawahiri addressed the corruption of the Egyptian regime and denounced the government of President Hosni Mubarak for resisting Islamic law.
+An audio message from al-Zawahiri was released on the internet, the first message from al-Qaeda since the unrest in Egypt began.
+The 34-minute message from al-Zawahiri addressed the corruption of the Egyptian regime and denounced the government of President Hosni Mubarak for resisting Islamic law.

 February 27, 2011

-Al-Qaeda's Egyptian-born number two Ayman al-Zawahiri has said the United States is installing sympathetic new regimes in Tunisia and Egypt, demanding Muslims rise up against "whippers" and "invaders".
-Railing against Washington, Zawahiri also said Tunisians should resist "the French occupier" and establish "a rule that will be a role model of counselling and justice for your brothers".
-The United States had abandoned Tunisia's long-time president Zine El Abidine Ben Ali in mid-January when it became clear that he had become a liability, the fugitive deputy to Al-Qaeda supremo Osama bin Laden said.
-Zawahiri said a "secular alternative" was emerging in the shape of Mohamed ElBaradei, the former Vienna-based UN atomic chief.
+Al-Zawahiri said that the United States is installing sympathetic new regimes in Tunisia and Egypt, demanding Muslims rise up against "whippers" and "invaders".
+Railing against Washington, al-Zawahiri also said Tunisians should resist "the French occupier" and establish "a rule that will be a role model of counselling and justice for your brothers".
+The U.S. had abandoned Tunisia's long-time president Zine El Abidine Ben Ali in mid-January when it became clear that he had become a liability.
+Al-Zawahiri said a "secular alternative" was emerging in the shape of Mohamed ElBaradei, the former Vienna-based UN atomic chief.